pedroafonsoms/appium-ruby/README.md

 # AppiumRuby

-A simple project example just to show how to build a sample structure with Ruby, Appium and Cucumber.
+A simple project just to show how to build a sample structure with Ruby, Appium and Cucumber.

 # Structure: